section

 protective glasses.

-number of the armatures they were delivered with.
-The type number was printed on
+model number of the armatures they were delivered with.
+The type number was

-the front of the lamp, together with the operation voltage and the wattage (always
+printed on the front of the lamp, together with the operation voltage and the wattage

-150W), a production code, the country of origin, the Philips trademark and an Infraphil
+(always 150W), a production code, the country of origin, the Philips trademark and an

-logo consisting of a rectangle with rounded corners with the brand name infraphil in
+Infraphil logo consisting of a rectangle with rounded corners with the brand name

-it.
-The point on the first letter i of infraphil was an eight-pointed star that partly sticked
+infraphil in it.
+The point on the first letter i of infraphil was an eight-pointed star that

-out of the rectangle.
-The production code was formed from a combination of small
+partly sticked out of the rectangle.
+The production code was formed from a

 building